smalltalk-ai/botpress-messenger/README.md

   enabled: false
 ```

+> **Be careful:** Configurations set in `botpress-messenger.config.yml` override other configurations set using the UI.
+If you want to use the UI to set them, you need to remove the file.

 > **Tip:** You can also set all the other configs using this configuration file, simply add them and it will override configuration set in the database.

 ##### 1. Create a [**Facebook page**](https://www.facebook.com/pages/create) and a [**Messenger application**](https://developers.facebook.com).